One day when my daughter was young she asked me, “Papa, why did God make mosquitoes?” I do remember not having a very good answer for her.

 The biologist may reply with something about mosquito larvae being an important part of the wetlands ecosystem; but most people including myself, probably wouldn’t miss them if they weren’t around.
 Even early scientists named the mosquito that transmits malaria (to the genus) Anopheles, which is derived from the Greek anofelís, meaning “good-for-nothing”.

-As a travel medicine specialist, I do know that mosquitoes represent one of the biggest health risks for international travelers; especially those traveling to tropical destinations.
-In our temperate climate, mosquitoes are mostly a harmless nuisance, but throughout much of the world they are vectors (carriers) for many serious and sometimes deadly diseases.
+As a travel medicine specialist, I do know that mosquitoes represent one of the biggest health risks for international travelers, especially those traveling to tropical destinations.
+In our temperate climate, mosquitoes are mostly a harmless nuisance, but throughout much of the world, they are vectors (carriers) for many serious and often deadly diseases.
+It is crucial to take measures to prevent mosquito bites, as this can significantly reduce the risk of contracting mosquito-borne illnesses.

-Malaria is one serious mosquito-borne disease.
+Malaria is one of the most deadly mosquito-borne diseases in the world.
 More than a half a million people die each year from malaria; the vast majority of them children under age 5.

 Travelers are at risk of acquiring malaria as more people visit popular tourist destinations in South Asia, Africa, Central and South America and even the Caribbean.
 Mosquitoes that transmit malaria are found mostly in rural areas and bite at night, from dusk to dawn.